windyboy/go-caatsm/docs/observability.md

   Count of general publish failures (not DLQ-specific), labelled by message category.

 - `caatsm_nats_consumer_pending_messages{stream,consumer}`
   Current pending message count for each JetStream consumer (useful for lag/backlog alerts).
+A zero sample is emitted only once at startup so the series exists; if JetStream stats queries fail later, the last known value is preserved rather than force-setting the gauge to `0`, which prevents false “queue cleared” alerts.

 Additional OTEL metrics are emitted via the configured OTEL endpoint, including: